"Your photos are a moving, artistic documentary of the

 "Your 'banned' photo essay moved me very much.
 I lost both my parents in recent years, and had to do a smaller-scale version of your cleanout of their apartment.
 Your images evoked those feelings again: the memories inherent in commonplace objects, the empty spaces where life was once lived."

-"I'm so grateful to see your work and know there are others who have been through similar weighty tasks and made something from it.
-And, though I live two blocks from the café, I never would have seen your work if it hadn't been removed from Ritual's walls.
-I'm saddened to know about their biases.
-I'd love to know where I can see your show."
+"I'm so grateful to see your work and know there are others who have been through similar weighty tasks and made something from it."

 "How sad to deprive coffee drinkers the opportunity to engage with quality art about a subject that matters, art that isn't the 'usual fluff,' art that is subtly saturated with the poignant presence of loss."